hacs/documentation/documentation/configuration/basic.md

 ![image](/img/conf2.png)

-## Search for or scroll down to find "HACS (Home Assistant Community Store)" and select it
+## Search for or scroll down to find "HACS" and select it

 ![image](/img/conf3.png)